 Once out of the Luxor, I headed via the overpass to Excalibur and made my way down to THE STRIP.
 The Mandalay Bay, the Luxor and the Excalibur are all connected by their own Monorail system and it is easy to get back and forth among these hotels, however, the other hotels on the strip are a bit harder to get to from here (a lot of walking).

 Here are a few photos from that walk:

 From here I had to make my way back to the Luxor, as I had dinner reservations at Tender Steakhouse and Seafood. and would be meeting my husband after a day of seeing the Vegas sights on my own.

-This is one of those old school steakhouses, the kind that make you happy that you are finally off the strip and into a cozy place that is quiet and upscale.
+This is one of those old-school steakhouses, the kind that makes you happy that you are finally off the strip and into a cozy place that is quiet and upscale.
 The service was impeccable and the food the same.